A worldwide

 partners

-Geely, Aurobay and Horse also complement each other from a geographical standpoint: Geely and Aurobay are mostly active in China and the United States, while Horse is principally active in Europe, Latin America and the rest of the world.
+From a geographic perspective, these organisations enhance each other: Geely and Aurobay are active in China and the United States, while HORSE is principally active in Europe and Latin America.

-Geely, Aurobay and Horse also complement each other from a geographical standpoint: Geely and Aurobay are mostly active in China and the United States, while Horse is principally active in Europe, Latin America and the rest of the world.
+From a geographic perspective, these organisations enhance each other: Geely and Aurobay are active in China and the United States, while HORSE is principally active in Europe and Latin America.

 Plant